Continuing Education Activity

-It includes a multidisciplinary approach, such as social support services, physical therapy & occupational therapy, speech therapy, cognitive behavior therapy, rehabilitation services, and caregivers' education.
+It includes an interprofessional approach, such as social support services, physical therapy & occupational therapy, speech therapy, cognitive behavior therapy, rehabilitation services, and caregivers' education.
 Regular monitoring of the behavior of both the patient and caregiver for assessing activities of daily living, such as financial account managing, driving, environmental modification, and eating, is mandatory.

-Acetylcholinesterase inhibitors and N-methyl-D-Aspartate inhibitors have no proven benefit.
-Similarly, selective serotonin reuptake inhibitors (SSRI) have a limited role.
-It can improve certain behaviors, but not cognition.
-Antipsychotics have mixed results but comes with a price of severe extrapyramidal side effects to which the FTD patients are susceptible; therefore, they are not approved by the US food and drug administration as a treatment for FTD.
+Acetylcholinesterase inhibitors and N-methyl-D-aspartate inhibitors have no proven benefit.
+Similarly, selective serotonin reuptake inhibitors (SSRIs) have a limited role.
+They can improve certain behaviors, but not cognition.
+Antipsychotics have mixed results but comes with a price of severe extrapyramidal side effects to which the patients with FTD are susceptible; therefore, they are not approved by the US food and drug administration as a treatment for FTD.
 Selective dopaminergic antagonists can improve motivation and apathy.
-Several disease-modifying drugs like Salsalate (tau acetylation inhibitor) and Gosuraneb (anti-tau monoclonal antibodies) targeting different biomarkers are being studied, but no recommendations yet have been made.
+Several disease-modifying drugs like salsalate (tau acetylation inhibitor) and gosuraneb (anti-tau monoclonal antibodies) targeting different biomarkers are being studied, but no recommendations yet have been made.
 Several other promising disease-modifying drugs are currently under clinical trials.

 Frontotemporal dementia syndrome overlap can occur and may be confused with other psychiatric disorders.
 Therefore, a comprehensive history and a thorough physical examination are required to distinguish each clinical entity.
 The neurological exam plays an essential role in assessing the condition.
 Ruling out of other causes of the decline in cognitive functioning such as endocrine and metabolic disorders should also be considered.

-According to survey-based studies, sleep, or nighttime behavior disturbance is demonstrated by 33-76% of FTD patients.
-More likely reported in patients with PPA than bvFTD.
+According to survey-based studies, sleep, or nighttime behavior disturbance is demonstrated by 33%-76% of patients with FTD. these are more likely to be reported in patients with PPA than bvFTD.
 Similar is the case in the caregivers of PPA patients.
 All sleep disorders require sleep hygiene and routine maintenance.
-Also, there is a risk of an overlapping syndrome with FTD, such as FTD-motor neuron disease, FTD-progressive supranuclear palsy, FTD-amyotrophic lateral sclerosis.
+Also, there is a risk of an overlapping syndrome with FTD, such as FTD-motor neuron disease, FTD-progressive supranuclear palsy, and FTD-amyotrophic lateral sclerosis.
 All require both pharmacologic and non-pharmacologic approaches as well as treatment of underlying disease.

 Frontotemporal dementia is a clinical syndrome that encompasses three different entities.
 All FTD subtypes can significantly impair a patient’s social, occupational, and functional status.
 They required proper education about the disease process, family support, assistance with activities of daily living, and access to integrated rehabilitation services.
-Education and regular support should be provided to caregivers because of care burden and demanding management.
+Education and regular support should be provided to caregivers due to the care burden and demanding management.

 As heredity plays a key role with approximately 40% of cases with the familial origin, and 13.4% with an autosomal dominant inheritance, individuals who have a family member presenting the disease should be carefully monitored for early signs and symptoms.

-For the end of life care, living arrangements, and decision making about financial and medical services, a proper future planning regarding assessing decision capacity, surrogate’s decision-makers, living will, power of attorney, and medical arrangements are to be implemented.
+For the end-of-life care, living arrangements, and decision making about financial and medical services, proper future planning regarding assessing decision capacity, surrogate’s decision-makers, living will, power of attorney, and medical arrangements are to be implemented.